-Just before his death Moses wrote the book of Deuteronomy, which finalized the first major set of inspired books that would become part of the Bible.
-This set is known as the Pentateuch, or Law, and is composed of the following five books: Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
-Upon completion of the last book Moses, a Levite, gave them to the priests so that they may be preserved:
+Moses, just before his death, wrote the book of Deuteronomy, which finalized the first major set of inspired Bible books.
+This set is known as the Pentateuch, or Law, and is composed of five books.
+These books are Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
+Moses (a Levite), upon completion of his last Bible book, gave them to the priests so that they may be preserved (Deuteronomy 31:24 - 26).

-It was from the death of Moses that, according to The Holy Bible in Its Original Order - A Faithful Version, Second Edition (HBFV), the priest and Levites were made the official protectors of God's word.
+It was from the death of Moses that, according to "The Holy Bible in Its Original Order" (HBFV), the priest and Levites were made the official protectors of God's word.
 Their job was to make faithful copies and to preserve his revelations to man for future generations.

+The Bible is considered a canonized book.
 What exactly is canonization?
 Canonization is the process by which a collection of writings comes to be considered authoritative, definitive and fixed by a religious authority.
 It was during the canonization process that the number of books in the Old Testament and their book arrangement was set.